swiftlang/swift/docs/weak.rst

 evaluated in the enclosing context, it cannot refer to "previous" captures; otherwise we could have some awkward ambiguities.
-I think we should reserve the right to not execute an initializer if the closure will never be called; this is more important for local :code:`func` declarations than for anonymous closure expressions.
+I think we should reserve the right to not execute an initializer if the closure will never be called; this is more important for local function declarations than for anonymous closure expressions.

 The fields introduced by :code:`capture` declarations should be immutable by default, but programmers should be able to write